forestdb/forestdb.org/models/conditioning-on-conclusion.md

       (reasoner)

 Of course, in this model, the prior over states is equal to the posterior over states, since we aren't conditioning on any evidence.
 See what happens when you query for the conclusion, instead of the state.
-What you should see is that it's not immediately obvious from the posterior over conclusions, which is the right model.
+What you should see is that it's not immediately obvious from the posterior over conclusions which is the right model.

 But what about the syllogism model?
 The syllogism model has a different set of possible conclusions.
 In fact, the conclusion set has a very particular structure ("The Square of Opposition").
 The conclusion set is composed of 2 pairs of contradictory relations: All & Not all; Some & None.
-What will happen to these two model if we use this "symmetric" conclusion-set?
+What will happen to these two models if we use this "symmetric" conclusion-set?

 First, the "conditioning on the conclusion" model: